rahulkhairnarr/rest_firebase_auth/README.md

 ]
 ```

-In your project's `settings.py`, add this to the `REST_FRAMEWORK` configuration.
+In your project's `settings.py`, add this to the `REST_FRAMEWORK` and `AUTH_USER_MODEL` configuration.
 Note that if you want to retain access to the browsable API for locally created users, then you will probably want to keep `rest_framework.authentication.SessionAuthentication` too.

 ```
+AUTH_USER_MODEL = 'django_rest_firebase_auth.Account'

 REST_FRAMEWORK = {
   ...
   'DEFAULT_AUTHENTICATION_CLASSES': [